saadshahbaz/My-Little-Pony-Script/README.md

 # My-Little-Pony-Script

-# The goal of this Project is to develop python scripts and code to conduct a complete a data analysis project on a show called My Little Pony.
+# The goal of this Project is to develop python scripts and code to conduct a complete data analysis project on a show called My Little Pony.

 ## Data <br>
 [Data used for this project to analyse the scripts of the show](https://www.kaggle.com/liury123/my-little-pony-transcript) <br>